matter-labs/era-compiler-solidity/README.md

 For the detailed usage guide, see the [comprehensive documentation](https://matter-labs.github.io/era-compiler-solidity/latest/).

+Our documentation uses the [mdBook](https://github.com/rust-lang/mdBook) utility and its sources available at the `docs/` directory.
+To build the documentation, follow the [instructions](./docs/README.md).

 Alternatively, you may check out its Markdown representation in [this repository](./docs/src/).

 ## Testing

 To run the unit and CLI tests, execute `cargo test` from the repository root.

-## Documentation

-Documentation is using [mdBook](https://github.com/rust-lang/mdBook) utility and its sources available in the `docs/` directory.
-To build the documentation, follow the [instructions](./docs/README.md).

 ## Troubleshooting